Elasticsearch API Support

 ChaosSearch also leverages some Elasticsearch API options as default settings for performance (for example, wildcard brackets are required to find the search phrase anywhere in a target field in match_phrase queries).
 Otherwise, the search matches only the records with that exact search phrase or term as the field value.

-The multi-search operation using the _msearch (v7.10) lets you bundle multiple search requests into a single request.
+The multi-search operation using _msearch (v7.10) lets you bundle multiple search requests into a single request.
 The searches run in parallel, so you can receive a response more quickly compared to sending one request per search.
 Each search runs independently, so the failure of one does not affect the others.

 Search Query Clauses